 You're probably wondering why contacts didn't transfer to new iPhone before getting to know the solutions for this issue.
 Here's why:

-Open Settings app on your new iPhone, click on your name and select iCloud.
+Open the Settings app on your new iPhone, click on your name and select iCloud.

 If the button of Contacts is not green, then toggle it on.

 Then hit on "Keep on My iPhone" and "Merge" to sync the iCloud contacts to your new iPhone.

-On your new iPhone, go the Settings and check the iCloud information by hitting on the iCloud account.
+On your new iPhone, go to Settings and check the iCloud information by hitting on the iCloud account.

 Check the Apple ID and ensure that this account is also the one you used on the old iPhone.